tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get list
 +++++++++++++

-The :code:`wapt-get list` command lists WAPT packages that are installed on the computer.
+The :command:`wapt-get list` command lists WAPT packages that are installed on the computer.

-The command :code:`wapt-get list` returns:
+The command :command:`wapt-get list` returns:

 .. list-table::
   :header-rows: 1